nknaian/musicrecs/README.md

-# albumrecs
+# musicrecs
-A Gmail-powered Spotify album recommendation exchange platform with snoozin and friends
+A Gmail-powered Spotify music recommendation exchange platform with snoozin and friends

 # setup
 - Clone, create a python 3 venv and install the requirements